Past JRA Winners

 As a general practitioner she works in the community health center ‘De Vlier’, in the city of Sint-Niklaas in Flanders.
 There she cooperates with nurses, physiotherapists, psychologists, midwives, social workers and administrative staff.”

-2021 Junior Research Award Runner-up 2: Ebrahim Mulla
+Junior Research Award Runner-up: Ebrahim Mulla

-Awarded project: “Proactive frailty identification – a good idea?
+Project: “Proactive frailty identification – a good idea?
 A sequential mixed- methods study of GP”

 Dr Ebrahim Mulla achieved his MRCGP in 2021 and is working as an NHS General Practitioner in the East Midlands region of England.
 He is the First5 representative for the Leicester Faculty of the Royal College of General Practitioners and is a Committee member for the Primary Care Academic Collaborative, a UK-wide primary care research network.